 If you are able to come to the centre with diary information at your first visit this will help the doctor to help you.
 You will be asked to continue with these until your next visit.

-The National Migraine Centre is located in central London at 22 Charterhouse Square, near Barbican and Farringdon stations.
+The National Migraine Centre is located in central London at 226 Walmer Road, W11 4ET near Latimer Road and Holland Park stations.
 Directions and public transport guides are included in your appointment confirmation letter and further details are available here.

-We are situated in a listed building with a number of stairs so if this is a problem for you, please telephone in advance of your appointment.
-Likewise, if you have any other special needs, please discuss these requirements with us and we will do our very best to help you.
+We are situated on the ground floor, so it is wheelchair friendly.
+If you have any other special needs, please discuss these requirements with us and we will do our very best to help you.

 National Migraine Centre is not an emergency service and only provides pre-booked appointments for non-urgent consultations.
 You have a number of options if you feel you need short-notice or emergency care: